aadiluciano/glow_clock/README.md

   - Auto-saves your positions and styles to `default.json`.
   - Manual "Save Layout" and "Load Layout" options to switch between different setups.
 - **🚀 System Integration**:
-  - Run at Startup option (via Windows Registry).
+  - Run at Startup option.
   - System Tray icon for quick management.
   - Frameless, "Always on Top" design.